ENME 400: Machine Design

 Prerequisite: ENME 331.
 Relentless growth in the speed and size of supercomputers has encouraged the ever expanding use of numerical simulation in the practice of fluids engineering.
 For the flow past ground vehicles, in the urban grid, re-entering rockets, helicopters landing on ships at sea and countless other examples, the flow is turbulent, and simulation is becoming or will one day become the methodology of choice in analyzing and designing such technologies.
 The goal of this course is to give an introduction to the analysis of turbulent flow via simulation and the modeling that is used in its development.
 Among the questions to be considered: What can one hope to learn from flow simulation?
 What are the strengths of the approach and what obstacles inhibit its application?
 What kind of physical considerations are required in setting up simulations?
 How does one analyze the results of a simulation?
 3 credits.

-ENME 489C: Special Topics in Mechanical Engineering: Medical Robots
+ENME 489C: Special Topics in Mechanical Engineering: Sustainable Energy Conversion and the Environment

 ENME 489D: Special Topics in Mechanical Engineering: Flight Dynamics and Simulation